LackOfMorals/lackofmorals.github.io/_posts/2025-03-01-conway-part-une.md

 }
 ```

 I would like to say I wrote this but I didn't.
-Instead I ran Cypher against an Aura instance to create Cells and then place into a grid using the NEIGHBOUR_OF relationship.
+Instead I ran Cypher against an Aura instance to create Cells and then place them into a grid using the NEIGHBOUR_OF relationship.
 THis allowsed to me to use a modified version of the GraphQL Introspector to generate the GraphQL schema.
 I will also be using the same Aura DB with GraphQL for Aura which means I have some data already present to try out.
 Win win really.

 ## Look what you made me do